sanitswain/java8tips/parallelization.rst

 |                ArrayListSpliterator<>();

-Parallelstream() interanally calls ``spliterator()`` on the collection object which returns a Spliterator implementation that provides the logic of splitting a task.
+Parallelstream() calls ``spliterator()`` on the collection object which returns a Spliterator implementation that provides the logic of splitting a task.
 Every source or collection has their own spliterator implementations.
 Using these spliterators, parallel stream splits the task as long as possible and finally when the task becomes too small it executes it sequentially and merges partial results from all the sub tasks.

 Spliterator
 -----------